From Wikipedia

 It is a low, stemless perennial that produces white flowers in the spring.[6]
 It can be distinguished from the similar-looking Viola lanceolata and Viola blanda by its leaves that are ovate, with rounded to truncate bases, and are 1.5-2 times as long as wide.[5]

-While typical Viola primulifolia occurs in a large area of the east, a variety of this species is sometimes credited to occur in a small area of western California and Oregon, under the name of V. primulifolia var. occidentalis.[6]
-These populations, which are considered rare and highly localized, have alternatively been referred to as Viola lanceolata ssp. occidentalis.[7]
+While typical Viola primulifolia occurs in a large area of the east, a variety of this species occurs in a small area of the Klamath Mountains in northwestern California and southwestern Oregon, under the name of V. primulifolia var. occidentalis.[7][8]
+These populations, which are considered rare and highly localized, have alternatively been referred to as Viola lanceolata ssp. occidentalis.[9]

 References

-- ^ "Viola primulifolia".
+- ^ Kartesz, John T. (2014).
+"Viola primulifolia".
 County-level distribution map from the North American Plant Atlas (NAPA).
 Biota of North America Program (BONAP).
-2014.
 Retrieved 5 August 2017.

 - ^ Flora of North America